ihcenebenaicha/QP-CBF-Navigation/README.md

-# Custom CBF-based Robot Navigation
+# CBF-based Robot Navigation

-This project implements a **custom Control Barrier Function (CBF) approach** for autonomous robot navigation in environments with obstacles.
+This project implements a **Control Barrier Function (CBF) approach** for autonomous robot navigation in environments with obstacles.
 The algorithm is developed from scratch and provides real-time safe navigation for mobile robots using ROS 2.

 ---